Senegal: Independence

 In January 1959, Senegal and the French Sudan merged to form the Mali Federation, which became fully independent on 20 June 1960, as a result of a transfer of power agreement signed with France on 4 April 1960.
 Due to internal political difficulties, the Federation broke up on 20 August 1960 when Senegal and French Sudan (renamed the Republic of Mali) each proclaimed independence.

-Léopold Sédar Senghor, internationally known poet, politician, and statesman, was elected Senegal's first president in August 1960.
+Léopold Sédar Senghor was elected Senegal's first president in August 1960.
 Pro-African, Senghor advocated a brand of African socialism.

-After the breakup of the Mali Federation, President Senghor and Prime Minister Mamadou Dia governed together under a parliamentary system.
-In December 1962, their political rivalry led to an attempted coup by Prime Minister Dia.
-The coup was put down without bloodshed and Dia was arrested and imprisoned.
+After the breakup of the Mali Federation, Senghor and Prime Minister Mamadou Dia governed together under a parliamentary system.
+In December 1962, their political rivalry led to an attempted coup by Dia.
+The coup was put down without bloodshed, and Dia was arrested and imprisoned.
 Senegal adopted a new constitution that consolidated the President's power.

-Senghor was considerably more tolerant of opposition than most African leaders became in the 1960s.
+Senghor was considerably more tolerant of opposition than most African leaders of the 1960s.
 Nonetheless, political activity was somewhat restricted for a time.
 Senghor's party, the Senegalese Progressive Union (now the Socialist Party of Senegal), was the only legally permitted party from 1965 until 1975.
 In the latter year, Senghor allowed the formation of two opposition parties that began operation in 1976—a Marxist party (the African Independence Party) and a liberal party (the Senegalese Democratic Party).

-The 1960s and early 1970s saw the continued and persistent violating of Senegal's borders by the Portuguese military from Portuguese Guinea.
-In response, Senegal petitioned the United Nations Security Council in 1963, 1965, 1969 (in response to shelling by Portuguese artillery), 1971 and finally in 1972.
+The 1960s and early 1970s saw persistent violations of Senegal's borders by the Portuguese military from Portuguese Guinea.
+In response, Senegal petitioned the United Nations Security Council in 1963, 1965, 1969 (in response to shelling by Portuguese artillery), 1971 and 1972.